-The administration and accounting of funds under the control of the CPD are performed by the Financial Services Department and the investment of funds is the responsibility of the Financial Markets Department, both of which are departments of the Bank.
+The administration and accounting of funds under the control of the CPD is performed by the Financial Services Department and the investment of funds is the responsibility of the Financial Markets Department, both of which are departments of the Bank.
+This is governed by a formal management agreement.